 The type of work you will be allowed to undertake is restricted.
 This means that you must not be left unsupervised with a child at any time.
-We will ask for your details to enable us to process a DBS certificate.
-This is a check to ensure you are safe to work with children.

 Safe Practice

 To protect the children you are helping and yourself from any false accusation, follow these simple steps: